Unplanned Pregnancy

 The University has counsellors and onsite medical clinics with experienced GPs who can help.
 Please know that you do not have to go through experience alone.

-You can also contact the South Australia Abortion and Support Services for more information.
+You can also contact the Pregnancy Advisory Centre for more information.

 If you decide to become a parent, you will need to organise antenatal care for yourself and the baby.
 To help you with this, you should make an appointment as soon as possible to see a doctor and discuss care options during your pregnancy.
 If you have already decided you would like to have your baby in a public hospital call the Pregnancy SA Infoline on 1300 368 820.